 National Examination Paper (NEP)

-After you have satisfied the practical experience requirements, you will be required to sit the NEP
+Once the practical experience requirements are satisfied, candidates will sit the NEP

 APE Part 3